substrate-asia/hackathon-2021-spring/teams/InkBridge/docs/project.md

 The checksum and fork processing function of the Bitcoin client is implemented through ink, and the longest chain is judged and stored.
 Every time a block check is received, the longest chain will be updated.

-3. The ink! contract implements the SPV function to verify the transaction and merkle proof uploaded by the user Separate the merkle proof verification function and implement it through ink.
-Since the process of obtaining merkle proof is decomposed offline, the difficulty and pressure of contract are greatly simplified.
+3. The ink! contract implements the SPV function to verify the transaction and merkle proof uploaded by the user A tool has been developed to obtain the original text of the transaction and the merkle proof under the chain based on the Bitcoin transaction hash.
+Users only need to upload the original transaction and proof information to the contract, and the contract can verify the validity of the transaction.

-4. The ink! contract has to analyze of the btc transaction script On the basis of the original library, the offset of some fields was modified to make it possible to parse btc transactions.
+4. The ink! contract has to analyze of the btc transaction script Developed no_std bitcoin transaction analysis library, which can be used in ink!
+Analyze the transaction in the contract.